Akira the Don: Producer

-In September 2021, Meaningwave and Akira the Don were covered on the Fox News Channel talk show Gutfeld!.
+In September 2021, Scott Adams appeared as a guest on the Fox News Channel talk show Gutfeld! to promote his album with Akira The Don, The Basket Case Theory.

-In 2022, Akira was featured on Jordan Peterson's podcast.

-DJ
+In 2021, Jordan Peterson appeared on Akira's podcast, an experience he went on to discuss with numerous podcasters.

+Performances

-In October 2014 Akira relocated to Los Angeles, where he formed the party rap duo MIDNITEMEN with long time collaborator and nightclub organiser Wade Crescent, and began DJing every week in Hollywood nightspots like The Roosevelt Hotel, Blind Dragon, Hooray Henrys and Bootsy Bellows.
+In October 2014 Akira relocated to Los Angeles, where he formed the party rap duo MIDNITEMEN with long time collaborator and nightclub organizer Wade Crescent, and began DJing every week in Hollywood nightspots like The Roosevelt Hotel, Blind Dragon, Hooray Henrys and Bootsy Bellows.
 The latter is co-owned by David Arquette, for whom Akira provided accent coaching for the actor's role in a stage production of Sherlock Holmes.

+In December 2015, MIDNITEMEN produced an official remix of the song "Sunrise" The Kooks, featured in their album Hello, What's Your Name?

 As resident DJ at Blind Dragon, he DJed parties for the likes of The Weeknd, Nylon Magazine and Harry Styles.
-He DJed for Justin Bieber at Hooray Henrys following his VMA's performance.
+He DJed for Justin Bieber at Hooray Henrys following his VMAs performance.

+In November 2022, Akira performed at Decentraland's Metaverse Music Festival, sharing the virtual stage with renowned artists such as Björk, Ozzy Osbourne, Dillon Francis, Soulja Boy, Izzy Bizu, Megadeth, and many more.
+The event brought together a diverse lineup of global talent, showcasing Akira’s music in the immersive, cutting-edge environment of the metaverse.

+In early October 2023, Akira performed the entire ANTHEM EP—a commissioned piece by the Atlas Society at the Atlas Society's 7th Annual Fundraising Gala, an event that brought together prominent figures from the worlds of business and philosophy.
+Notable attendees included Jennifer Grossman, CEO of the Atlas Society, billionaire entrepreneur Ricardo Salinas, and tech visionary Michael Saylor.
+Akira’s performance added a unique musical touch to the prestigious evening, celebrating the intersection of art, philosophy, and innovation.